 Photo by Sarah Pflug from Burst

-As “JOI” stands for “Just One Ingredient.”
-It is our mission to provide a wholesome product made with just that: one ingredient.
+“JOI” stands for “Just One Ingredient.”
+Some of our milk concentrates made with just that: one ingredient.

 CALCIUM AND DAIRY MYTHS, DEBUNKED